 - Oral Retinoids

-Oral retinoids is a Vitamin A medication, and is currently the most effective oral treatment for severe forms of acne, including multiple cystic acne.
+Oral retinoids is a Vitamin A based medication, and is currently the most effective oral treatment for severe forms of acne, including multiple cystic acne.
+From studies, patients who are on oral isotretinotin for nodulocystic acne show more than 95% improvement.
+Most patients after completing a cycle of oral isotretinoin therapy remain clear of the condition.
+This is due to the profound inhibition of the sebaceous gland size and function.
 The details of the medication, its side effects and suitability will be discussed during consultation.

 - Laser Cyst Removal

 This is an advanced and precise technique to remove multiple small cysts in a single sitting.
 The Laser beam is focused to make an entry point onto the skin surface to facilitate extraction of the cyst.
 Healing time is excellent and is associated with a good cosmetic outcome.

 Studies have shown that suffering from acne is associated with a poorer quality of life, lower self-esteem and feelings of distress.

 Prompt and effective treatment of nodulocystic acne reduces inflammation, discomfort and scarring potential.
 Moreover, studies show reduced anxiety and depression in individuals after successful treatment with oral isotretinoin.

 Nowadays, clinically effective treatments are there to help improve your acne and thereby reducing the potential for acne scarring.

 The first important step towards your recovery is to make an appointment.